E-cigarettes: A growing concern

 - Sand and grit in the tobacco act like sandpaper and wear down your teeth.

-Then consider the effect smokeless tobacco can have on your body.
 Just like cigarettes, smokeless tobacco contains nicotine, a chemical that causes you to crave tobacco.

 Once you are hooked on nicotine, it is very difficult to stop using tobacco products.